-Based on a true story previously adapted for the Channel 4 documentary The Wrestlers: Fighting with My Family (2012), this film follows Paige, her brother Zak and their loving family of professional wrestlers from Norwich, England who live a happy yet difficult life running an independent wrestling promotion.
-One day the family receives a phone call from WWE, the biggest wrestling company in the world, giving once-in-a-lifetime opportunities to Paige and Zak to have a try-out for them.
-While they both giving their all in the try-out, only Paige has been given a spot in NXT, the company’s competitive training program.
+Based on a true story (previously adapted as the Channel 4 documentary The Wrestlers: Fighting with My Family in 2012), the film follows Paige, her brother Zak, and their loving family of professional wrestlers from Norwich, England.
+Together, they live a difficult but happy life running an independent wrestling promotion.
+One day, the family receives a phone call from WWE, the biggest wrestling company in the world, giving once-in-a-lifetime opportunities to Paige and Zak to try out for them.
+While they both give their all, only Paige has been given a spot in NXT, the company’s competitive training programme.
 Without her brother by her side, Paige has to leave her family to face the tough and harsh world of the WWE alone, hoping to achieve the dream to make it at the top of the wrestling world for her family.

-The thing that really stands out in this film for me is the expression of loneliness and isolation in the hardships of the characters where in the story, Paige is alone, struggling to fulfil her and the family’s dream in a completely different and tough environment.
-The film achieves such emotional expressions not only by the brilliant writing and the direction of Merchant, but also the performances from Florence Pugh and Jack Lowden who both merge with their characters’ emotions extremely well.
+The thing that really stands out for me is the expression of loneliness and isolation in the hardships of the characters.
+Paige is often alone, struggling to fulfil her and the family’s dream in a completely different and tough environment.
+The film achieves such emotional expression not only by the brilliant writing and the direction of Merchant, but also the performances from Florence Pugh and Jack Lowden who both merge with their characters’ emotions extremely well.

-To conclude my thoughts, Fighting with My Family is well crafted with humour and emotional notes.
+To conclude, Fighting with My Family is well crafted with humour and emotional notes.
 This character-driven underdog story thankfully does not require you to know about professional wrestling beforehand to enjoy, making it much more accessible to audiences.